 We advise clients on their period of reckonable residency for this process and we look at each individual circumstances in order to apply for the most appropriate route to a successful application.

-Citizenship / Naturalisation Applications
+Citizenship / Naturalisation Rules

 A person with 60 months lawful reckonable residency in the State is entitled to apply for naturalisation/ citizenship provided that certain requirements are met.
 The time spent in the asylum process, on a student visa and on some other permission stamps is discounted for the purposes of the qualifying period of residency.

 You may be eligible to apply for Irish citizenship by naturalisation if you are living in the State or if you are living on the island of Ireland and married to an Irish citizen.

 You may also be eligible to apply for Irish citizenship if you are of Irish descent or have Irish associations * or have been resident abroad in the Irish public service or have been declared to be a refugee or stateless as defined by law.

 - Are of full age (aged 18 or over, or if aged under 18 you are married)

 Intend to reside in the State or if you are spouse/civil partner of an Irish citizen intend to reside on the island of Ireland